mayuropensource/PuffinBASIC/README.md

 #### GOSUB-RETURN

+Goto the subroutine.
+After subroutine finishes (on RETURN statement), the program execution returns to the statement after GOSUB.
 Subroutines should be defined at the end of the program.
 Subroutines share the same scope as the main program.

+In no-linenumber mode, GOSUB can be used with label.

 Syntax:

 ```
 GOSUB linenum
 RETURN [linenum]

+GOSUB "label"
+RETURN
 ```

 Example: